jinaga/jinaga_com/src/content/documents/02-steps/02-testing-steps/02-write-some-tests-ts.md

 });
 ```

+You import `JinagaTest` so that you can initialize an instance of the `Jinaga` class.
+Since you are using TypeScript, you also import `Jinaga` so that you have the type information.

 Every test is going to have the same structure.
 Inside of `beforeEach`, you create an instance of Jinaga using the `JinagaTest` factory.
 You can then add facts, run queries, and perform all of the other operations in a testing sandbox.